Would you want your kids to be happy all the time? I’ve realised, I wouldn’t. It’s official. I am horrid.

 I want night and day, I want the pain of labour to experience the pleasure of birth, I want to fail so I can become stronger, I want to know what it is like to not have much so I can appreciate the times of plenty.
 I want the same for my sons (not the giving birth bit.
 That would be weird).

-Eventually the boys will walk the roads with others, or alone.
+Eventually the boys will walk their path with others, or alone.
 Before that we will be there to guide them now and again.
 Right now the boys are small.
 We are not so much guiding them towards the road we think most suitable, but carrying them up the roads we choose for ourselves.
-I’m not sure I know where we are going.
-But I hope we have picked a good route.
+I’m not sure I know where we are going but while we might not always be happy, I’ve got a feeling we might be on the right route.